rkuma183/wilsonmar.github.io/_posts/2017-08-11-foundation-website.md

 Zurb's on-going work for <a target="_blank" href="https://foundation.zurb.com/showcase/brands.html">big brand clients</a> with money is the sustainable business model for continuous improvement.
 That's why Foundation can legitimately call itself "the most advanced responsive front-end framework in the world."

-So if you aspire to be a world-class pro, get on the long path to earn a certification class/test for $500.

-Skills development include their $99 design sketching class.
+## Competitors

+<a target="_blank" href="https://blog.templatetoaster.com/bootstrap-vs-foundation/">NOTE</a>: According to BuiltWith, among the top million websites <a target="_blank" href="https://trends.builtwith.com/docinfo/Twitter-Bootstrap">a steady 20.7% use Bootstrap</a> vs. <a target="_blank" href="https://trends.builtwith.com/framework/Foundation">1.8% (but growing) use the Foundation Framework</a>.
+112k starred Bootstrap on Github vs. 25.8k stars for Foundation on Github.
+Indeed reports more job postings for Bootstrap. <a target="_blank" href="https://github.com/jhipster/generator-jhipster/issues/1039">
+Support for Foundation in JHipster</a> was requested in Jan 2016 and closed because it uses Twitter's Bootstrap instead.

+Some feel Foundation is more intuitive to change and more "customizable" than Bootstrap.

+The lack of a cross-platform mobile + web app development approach is what may limit its potential in the future against:

+* React + React Native

+* PWA (Progressive Web App)

+* NativeScript
+<br /><br />

 <a target="_blank" href="https://foundation.zurb.com/learn/responsive-reading">
-Sign-up for their monthly newsletter</a> and Design Trends PDF on responsive design.
+Sign-up for Zurb's monthly newsletter</a> and Design Trends PDF on responsive design.

-## Suite
+## Foundation Suite

 Foundation is actually a family of responsive front-end frameworks that make it easy to design beautiful responsive experiences that look amazing on any device.
 Foundation is semantic, readable, flexible, and completely customizable.